 Use Connected Apps with OAuth Policies

 Nintex DocGen supports Salesforce authorization and authentication through Connected Apps.
-By enabling Connected Apps in Nintex Admin, administrators can set various security policies that allow for more control over who can access Nintex DocGen and how user's authenticate their credentials during a package run.
-There are some features that require Connected Apps to be enabled in Nintex Admin, such as using dynamic image replacement with Rich Text fields or Salesforce Reports.
-In order to fully utilize any connected apps, administrators need to enable the Connected Apps option for all of their orgs, such as a test or demo org and set an OAuth policy through Connected Apps in Salesforce.
+Since Connected Apps is now enabled by default in Nintex Admin, administrators can configure security policies that give them greater control over who can access the system and how users authenticate their credentials during a package run.
+Additionally, there are features such as dynamic image replacement with Rich Text fields and generating documents from Salesforce Reports that require Connected Apps to function properly.

 Note: Nintex DocGen is automatically added to Connected Apps in Salesforce when the Nintex DocGen package is first installed.
 You do not need to add Nintex DocGen manually.